numqi/numqi/docs/q-and-a.md

    * `numpyqi`: bad
    * `numqi`: pronounced as "num py q i", emphasize that it's based on numpy and focuses on quantum information field
    * `numqy`: bad, confused with `numpy`

+> why `233` appears so frequently?

+`233` is a prime number!
+Internet slang that essentially means “LOL.”